 Request for Proposals:

 FY17 Fund Code (FC) 530 Quality Enhancements in After-School and Out-of-School Time (ASOST-Q) (Competitive)

 Grant Program Purpose: To enhance out-of-school time (OST*) programs and services to improve the academic, physical, social, and emotional wellness of public and non-public school-age youth during the school year and the summer months.

-RFP Application and Due Date: The FY16 FC 530B RFP is due on September 9, 2015.
+RFP Application and Due Date: The FY17 FC 530B RFP applications were due August 19, 2016.
 See RFP for full details.